How to pay for a project like this is not without interest.

 In 1993 we had hoped that the members of the foundation we had set up, thanks to their good names and large networks to the Swedish Business giants of export trade and the Regional Community at large, would find the necessary funds, and that we could more or less just could get going.
 Now, it did not work out that way.

 Between 1992 and 1998 we created this project from the ground up without being hired by anyone to do so.
-Still people somehow think this must have been a government sponsored project or at least that the city of Gothenburg initiated it, but no. It was and is twenty years later completely private and still in the hands of a foundation based on the one we created.
+Still people somehow think this must have been a government sponsored project or at least that the city of Gothenburg initiated it, but no. It was and remained to long after its first maiden voyage to China and back completely private.

 In short the various funding sources that cold be approached were from top down